michaelmackenzie/Multilepton_Analysis/doc/README.md

 (e.g. loose tau anti-jet ID or anti-isolated muon ID) All histograms for a selection set are then stored in `Data/<event/lep>_<set number>/`

-Standard selection set base numbers:
+Standard selection set base numbers used by CLFVHistMaker:
 - 1: All events
 - 7: Preselection events without a b-jet veto
 - 8: Standard preselection events